tommcgurl/frontend-resources/README.md

     + They also cover a wide range of topics from discussions about being a developer, current tech trends, and news
 - <a name="ngair"></a>[Angular Air](https://ng-air.github.io/)
     + This podcast can also be watched in video form on youtube
-    + This is another fantastic AngularJS podcast.
+    + This is another fantastic Angular podcast.
 - [CodeWinds](http://codewinds.com/podcast.html)
     + This one hasn't been updated in a while but the existing episodes are great
     + It covers JSConf 2014, Modular Javasctipt, Isomorphic apps, Reactjs, and more